Cooldev1320/vocational-ar-training/README.md

 ---

-Built with A-Frame for vocational training in augmented reality.
+Built for vocational training with AR and pose detection capabilities.